-Leave garbage bags along the side of the road (off the right-of-way).
-Public Works picks them up the following work day.
+- Leave garbage bags along the side of the road (off the right-of-way).
+Our Public Works Department will pick them up the following workday.

-Fill out a Post Clean-Up Report. (please contact Public Works for more information)
+- Fill out a Post Clean-up Report.
+Please email email@example.com for more information.

 Recognition of Groups

-When an organization or group has cleaned a portion of road for two consecutive years, Chatham-Kent may decide to acknowledge their efforts by erecting a sign, detailing the group's name and the stretch of road they are responsible for cleaning.
+When an organization or group has cleaned a portion of the road for two consecutive years, Chatham-Kent may decide to acknowledge their efforts by posting a sign including details of the group's name and the stretch of road they are responsible for cleaning.